-You can integrate your Current RMS system with two cloud-based accounts solutions: Xero and QuickBooks Online.
+You can integrate your Current RMS system with three cloud-based accounts solutions: Xero and QuickBooks Online.
 If you’re looking to choose between the two, this guide runs through how our integrations compare.

 Both integrations work in a similar way